Sister of strangled NY woman sees killer’s face — 4 decades later - NewsBreak

 District Attorney Raymond Tierney and Suffolk County Police Commissioner Rodney Harrison, together with members of the county’s Homicide Squad and agents from the FBI, made the formal announcement Wednesday that Rice was the killer.
 Their partnership successfully cracked the first “cold case” in Suffolk County history by utilizing genetic genealogy.

 Genetic genealogy involves the use of public websites that hold DNA to search for ancestors or close relatives.
-Law enforcement has been using the sites more and more to track criminals, most famously in the Golden State Killer case in California, where an ex-police officer was tied to dozens of rapes and murders in the 1970s and 1980s.3 hurt when Tesla crashes on top of ambulance
+Law enforcement has been using the sites more and more to track criminals, most famously in the Golden State Killer case in California, where an ex-police officer was tied to dozens of rapes and murders in the 1970s and 1980s.Digging at Cal City home related to decade-old disappearance of Desiree Thompson

 In 1980, Suffolk County detectives recovered evidence from Eve Wilkowitz that revealed she had been raped before she was murdered.
 But the science at the time was not sophisticated, and no killer was identified, so the evidence kit remained in storage.